 It’s important to remember that someone who pays the fee won’t get any health insurance coverage.
 They still will be responsible for 100% of the cost of their medical care.

-After open enrollment ends on March 31, 2014, they won’t be able to get health coverage through the Marketplace until the next annual enrollment period, unless they have a qualifying life event.
+After open enrollment ended on March 31, 2014, they won’t be able to get health coverage through the Marketplace until the next annual enrollment period, unless they have a qualifying life event.

 Minimum essential coverage